sage-org/sage-engine/README.md

 The `quota` and `max_results` fields are used to set the maximum time quantum and the maximum number of results allowed per request, respectively.

-Each entry in the `datasets` field declare a RDF dataset with a name, description, backend and options specific to this backend.
+Each entry in the `graphs` field declare a RDF dataset with a name, description, backend and options specific to this backend.
 Different backends are available:
 - the `hdt-file` backend allows a SaGe server to load RDF datasets from [HDT files](http://www.rdfhdt.org/).
 SaGe uses [pyHDT](https://github.com/Callidon/pyHDT) to load and query HDT files.
 - the `postgres` backend allows a SaGe server to create, query and update RDF datasets stored in [PostgreSQL](https://www.postgresql.org/).
-Each dataset is stored in a table composed of 3 columns; S (subject), P (predicate) and O (object).
+Each dataset is stored in a single table composed of 3 columns; S (subject), P (predicate) and O (object).
 Tables are created with B-Tree indexes on SPO, POS and OSP.
 SaGe uses [psycopg2](https://pypi.org/project/psycopg2/) to interact with PostgreSQL.
 - the `postgres-catalog` backend uses a different schema than `postgres` to store datasets.
 Triples terms are mapped to unique identifiers and a dictionary table that is common to all datasets is used to map RDF terms with their identifiers.
 This schema allows to reduce the space required to store datasets.
 - the `sqlite` backend allows a SaGe server to create, query and update RDF datasets stored in [SQLite](https://docs.python.org/3/library/sqlite3.html).
 Datasets are stored using the same schema as the `postgres` backend.
 - the `sqlite-catalog` is another backend for SQLite that uses a dictionary based schema as the `postgres-catalog` backend.